 1) The Tier 1 common ratio is based on the Basel I capital framework throughout the forecast horizon.
-The common equity Tier 1 capital ratio is calculated based on the Basel II Standardized Approach framework including transition provisions that started in Q1 2014.
-The Tier 1 risk-based capital ratio, Total risk-based capital ratio, and Tier 1 leverage ratio are calculated based on provisions starting in Q1 2014.
-As an Advanced Approaches bank holding company (BHC) we are subject to the revised capital framework that the Federal Reserve adopted in connection with the implementation of the Basel III accord, including the framework's minimum regulatory capital ratios and transition arrangements starting in Q1 2014.
-For more details on the differences between Capital One's Basel I and Basel III Standardized Approach capital ratios, please refer to Capital One's 2013 Annual Report on Form 10-K, or other SEC filings.
+The common equity Tier 1 capital ratio, Tier 1 risk-based capital ratio, Total risk-based capital ratio, and Tier 1 leverage ratio are calculated based on the Basel III Standardized Approach framework including transition provisions that started in Q1 2014.
+As an Advanced Approaches bank holding company (BHC) we are subject to the revised capital framework is minimum regulatory capital ratios.
+For more details on the differences between Capital One's Basel I and Basel III Standardized Approach capital ratios, please refer to Capital One's 2014 Annual Report on Form 10-K.